 SPIRITS IN THE MACHINE: HOW DISNEY'S KIZAZI MOTO TIES IN THE SACRED AND MODERN TO REACH AN AFRICAN ANIMATION STORYTELLING VOICE

-Plus, for Africa, the biggest questions we have as our stories evolve include how do we weave our traditional cultures that define the fabric of our African continent with the modern advancements that influence the African continent and it's existence.
+As our stories evolve the weaving of our traditional cultures that define the fabric of our African continent with the modern advancements that influence the African continent and it's existence, become the corner stone in which African animation seeks to plant it's feet.

-Therefore, what happens when a sangoma rides a hoverboard?
+Therefore, what happens when a sangoma (traditional Zulu healer) rides a hoverboard?
 Or a god’s daughter commands alien AI?
 Or a spiritual calling interrupts a high-stakes tech race?

 As we progress in this post, we look further into the ways in which Disney's Kizazi Moto has tackled this aspect and moved the narrative of storytelling in African animation.